JStoresund/notes-V25/krypto/_krypto.md

         - Recommended when good RNG is not available
       - EdDSA signatures
         - Uses Edwin curve 25519
-        - Deterministic version og Schnorr signatures
+        - Deterministic version of Schnorr signatures
     - ECDSA vs DSA
       - DSA has clever design, meaning signatures using ECDSA generally don't have shorter signatures
       - ECDSA signature size varies with curve used.
 For approved curves this can vary from 448 bits to 1024 bits